 Incorporated as the Thunder Bay Regional Research Institute in December 2007 and renamed the Thunder Bay Regional Health Research Institute in November 2016, the organization is the research arm of the Thunder Bay Regional Health Sciences Centre.
-Its mandate is to facilitate clinical research –particularly in the area of imaging and related fields – strategic to regional health care needs.
+Its mandate is to facilitate clinical research – particularly in the area of imaging and related fields – strategic to regional health care needs.
 Current research areas include but are not limited to cancer, cardiac disease, stroke, orthopaedics, Indigenous health, and lung disease.
-The Health Research Institute also supports clinical trials at the Health Sciences Centre, which has been one of Canada’s Top 40 Research Hospitals since 2010 thanks in large part to the activities of the Health Research Institute.
+The Health Research Institute also supports clinical trials at the Thunder Bay Regional Health Sciences Centre.